surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 ## Conclusions

 You now have a glance on how PHP manages strings into its heart.
-Most of the strings come from the PHP compiler : the user PHP scripts.
+Most of the strings come from the PHP compiler: the user PHP scripts.
 PHP 5, starting with 5.4, introduced interned strings, which is a concept meaning to save memory by not duplicating strings into memory.
 Before PHP 5.4, string management was plainly missing in PHP.

 Starting with PHP7, PHP added a new structure and a nice reference-counting-based API for string management, resulting in even more memory savings, and nice consistency accross the language.